Wilderness and Wildlife

 Tassie is the ultimate place to connect not only with the outdoors and wilderness but also with yourself and those around you.

-It could be as simple as taking an outdoor bath surrounded by nature, checking into a spectacular spa retreat like Waldheim Alpine Spa at Cradle Mountain, or staying in accommodation that takes luxury to another level, like the new Freycinet Pavilions at Freycinet Lodge or Saffire Freycinet on the Tasman Peninsula.
-Quality accommodation is plentiful in Tassie - from wilderness lodges offering fireside relaxation to contemporary city hotels with urban perspectives; there are luxury styles to suit every traveller.
+It could be as simple as taking an outdoor bath surrounded by nature, checking into a spectacular spa retreat like Waldheim Alpine Spa at Cradle Mountain, or staying in accommodation that takes luxury to another level, like the Coastal Pavilions at Freycinet Lodge or Saffire Freycinet on the Freycinet Peninsula.
+Quality accommodation is plentiful in Tassie - from wilderness lodges offering fireside relaxation to glamping to contemporary city hotels with urban perspectives; there are luxury styles to suit every traveller.